Mouse-GYM/auto-trainer/INSTALL.md

    - `pip install ./library/spinnaker_python-3.2.0.62-cp38-cp38-linux_x86_64.whl`
    - `pip install .\library\spinnaker_python-3.2.0.62-cp38-cp38-win_amd64.whl`

+   **Nb:** this must be kept in sync with `https://github.com/Mouse-GYM/auto-trainer-device-deployment/tree/main/spinnaker`

 5) **Jetson Only** and only once first time:
    1) `conda install --channel=conda-forge ffmpeg=6.0.0`
-   2) Unfortunately nvidia torch wheel version is not fully valid, and prevent to be installed with regular index-url, so we have to :
+   2) Unfortunately the nvidia torch wheel version/tag is not fully valid (from a version spec/syntax pov), and prevent to be installed with regular index-url, so we have to :
       - `wget https://developer.download.nvidia.cn/compute/redist/jp/v512/pytorch/torch-2.1.0a0+41361538.nv23.06-cp38-cp38-linux_aarch64.whl`
       - `pip install ./torch-2.1.0a0+41361538.nv23.06-cp38-cp38-linux_aarch64.whl`
-   3) On the other hand, nvidia tensorflow wheel version is valid, so we can do:
+   3) On the other hand, the nvidia tensorflow wheel version is valid, so we can do:
       - `pip install tensorflow==2.12.0+nv23.06 --extra-index-url https://developer.download.nvidia.com/compute/redist/jp/v512`
    4) `pip install ./path/to/pyjerrycan-1.2.5-cp38-cp38-linux_aarch64.whl`
      - Usually pyjerrycan wheel file is copied in home dir.